StackVista/stackstate-docs/stackpacks/integrations/cloudera.md

 Edit the `conf.yaml` file in your agent `/etc/stackstate-agent/conf.d/cloudera.d/` directory, replacing `<url>`, `<username>` and `<password>` with the information from your Cloudera instance.

+{% hint style="info" %}
+If you don't want to include a password directly in the configuration file, use [secrets management](/configure/security/secrets_management.md).
+{% endhint %}

 ```text
 # Section used for global Cloudera check config
 init_config: